 - Temporary increase in blood sugar

-One of the biggest dangers to cortisone injections is that over the long run, it may make the condition worse.
+One of the biggest dangers of cortisone injections is that, in the long run, it may make the condition worse.
 Osteoarthritis is the breakdown of cartilage and bone in the knee joint.
 While steroids are a powerful anti-inflammatory agent, they also can lead to severe joint damage.